KErez/yassi/README.md

 1. Lean and mean - with <em>facades</em> you may create store entries that cannot be changed directly and only changes as a reaction to store changes.
 This behaviour allowing you to keep the store as lean as possible.
 1. Reactive store as well as not - You may get a property's value from the store using @select or use @observe to get a reactive observable on the given property
+1. When needed, you may commiunicate with a property's owner via endpoints to execute some exported actions on the owner's properties
 1. You can register any middleware to Yassi's operators, allowing you to create powerfull tools on top of Yassi.
 The following middleware are available:
   * beforeStore